As an Amazon affiliate, I earn commissions from purchases made through Amazon links in this post. This is at no cost to you.

 My son and I tried the Firewalker Running with the Reaper hot sauce.
 It wasn’t nearly Reaper hot but does have a nice flavor.
 It is a bit hotter than their original hot sauce, which is more habanero based.

-I earn commissions from purchases made through links in this post.
+As an Amazon Associate, I earn commissions from qualifying purchases made through links in this post.
 This is at no extra cost to you.
 Also, for full disclosure, Sansi sent me this grow light for free for the purpose of doing a review, but my review is unbiased.

 Sansi has sent me the second version of their 15-watt full spectrum grow light.
 In the video below, I show the unboxing and setup, as well as power and light tests.
 I have it set up over some succulents and will post a follow-up video showing the progress, after 30 days.